stephen-wilson/Japanese-Chatbot/README.md

 ### Model Improvements/Research
 - [x] Improve baseline models
   - [x] Give (part of) chat log to DeepL, slightly improving translation quality
-- [ ] Look into ways for correcting user input
-- [ ] Look into ways to tune difficulty of output
 - [ ] Look into using pretrained models
+  - [ ] BERT
+  - [ ] GPT-2
+- [ ] Look into ways for correcting or providing feedback on user input
+- [ ] Look into ways to tune difficulty of output (eg. word choice, output length)
 - [ ] Make sure the model doesn't output anything inappropriate

 ### Testing